Norm Semanko: Idaho Republican Party Chair

+He dealt with redistricting and settled litigation to prevent Republican primaries from being open to partisan non-Republicans.

 Elections

 In 2006, Semanko ran as a Republican to represent Idaho's 1st congressional district.
 Semanko ran with a focus on limited government, lower taxes, and strong national defense.
 Semanko lost the primary election, receiving 10.8 percent of the votes.

 In 2010, Semanko ran against incumbent Mayor of Eagle Jim Reynolds taking only 22.06% of the vote.